Teodor92/Project-Company-Life/issue_template.md

-# What is the issue?
+# Issue

+## Please give a short description of the issue

 TODO: Please describe the issue you are having.

-# Where is the issue?
+## Please describe where is the issue

 TODO: Please provide a link to the page where the issue is located.